-There will be a final exam held on Friday December 16 from 1:00 p.m. to 2:00 p.m. at a location to be announced in class.
+There will be a final exam held Friday, May 9, 1-3pm at a location to be announced in class.
 The final will be comprehensive with an emphasis on material learned after the last midterm.

 Evaluation

 Course grades will be determined as follows: